glebreutov/SaboteurGame/README.md

-# Sabateur game
+# Saboteur game

-This is Scala implementation of Sabateur game with rest interface.
+This is Scala implementation of Saboteur game with rest interface.

 ## Rest interface